77 Women commemoration quilt: Centenary commemorations

-In 2021, the Irish government established a Decade of Centenaries to commemorate the significant events in Irish history between 1913 and 1923.
-Part of its remit was to ensure that women's role in those events formed part of the commemorations.
-Coming up to the centenaries, significant scholarship was carried out into the roles of women in revolutionary Ireland.
+In 2012, the Irish government established a Decade of Centenaries to commemorate the significant events in Irish history between 1913 and 1923.
+Part of its remit was to ensure that women's roles in those events formed part of the commemorations.
+Significant research was undertaken into the roles of women in revolutionary Ireland in advance of the centenaries.

 The 77 Women project was part of Richmond Barracks' centenary activities.
-Dr Mary McAuliffe and Liz Gillis were the project's historians and produced a book called Richmond Barracks 1916 "We were there": 77 Women of the Easter Rising.
+Mary McAuliffe and Liz Gillis were the project's historians and produced a book called Richmond Barracks 1916 "We were there": 77 Women of the Easter Rising.

 Commemoration quilt

 Panel from the 77 women commemoration quilt featuring Helena Moloney.
 Taken July 2019.

 The Quilt is approximately 3m x 2.5m and comprises 77 printed and embroidered linen panels.
 The Quilt was unveiled as part of a commemoration ceremony for the women of 1916 in Richmond Barracks on 8 March 2016.
 The Quilt was then part of a touring exhibition around Ireland before hanging in the Exhibition Centre at Richmond Barracks as part of an ongoing exhibition of the women of 1916 and their continuing legacy.

 It was created by The Yarn School project working with a group of 77 women in the local community who were invited to creatively respond to the stories of the 77 women detained in Richmond Barracks.
 The women were selected to reflect the diversity of women's experience in contemporary Ireland.
 Participants re-visited the motivation of the women who took part in the Rising and at the same time to reflected on their own vision for Ireland, 100 years from now.
 The quilt represents the two layers of stories.

 According to the Exhibition Centre in Richmond Barracks, the quilt was intended "not only to commemorate these women’s involvement in the Rising, but also remember their life-long commitments to equality for women, nationalism and social justice.
 Their struggles have left an often unrecognised legacy that has been kept alive through the activism of thousands of women across Ireland over the past 100 years.
 The 77 Women Commemoration Quilt project is designed to create a conversation between the women of 1916 and women living in Ireland today".